sarirahmad/FASDH25-portfolio3/README.md

 ### Overview:

-This part focuses on measuring how similar articles are to one another using TF-IDF, tracking article frequency and length over time, and analyzing thematic trends through topic modeling.
+This part focuses on the  similarity of articles using TF-IDF, tracking article counts and high similarity over specific time period, and analyzing thematic trends through topic modeling.
 The goal is to understand when and why articles become more aligned in content.

 ### Objectives

-* Calculate TF-IDF similarity scores between article pairs.
+* Exploring TF-IDF similarity scores between article pairs.

-* Track how similarity changes over time (month-to-month).
+* Tracking highest similarity of articles and counts of articles.

-* Count the number of articles and analyze their lengths across months.
+* Finding the similarity of articles from 0.7 - 0.85 and finding dates and time accordingly.

 * Apply topic modeling to uncover dominant themes during peaks in similarity.